-- S. Kondratyuk, P.G.
+- 11. S. Kondratyuk, P.G.
 Blunden, W. Melnitchouk, and J.A.
 Tjon, Two-photon exchange in elastic and inelastic electron-proton scattering, Proceedings of the Seventeenth International Conference on Particles and Nuclei, AIP Conference Proceedings 842, ed.
-P. D. Barnes et al., pg 336 (2006). - 13.
-Two-photon exchange physics: hadronic picture, Invited talk at the ECT Workshop on Hadron Electromagnetic Form Factors, Trento, Italy, May 12-23, 2008. - Recent developments in two-photon exchange, Contributed talk at the 7th European Research Conference on Electromagnetic Interactions in Nucleons and Nuclei (EINN 2007), Milos, Greece, September, 2007. - 15.
-Two-photon exchange: hadronic picture, Invited talk at the 2007 Winter Nuclear and Particle Physics Conference, Banff, February 17, 2007. - 16.
-Two-photon exchange in electron scattering, Invited talk at the 2006 Gordon Conference on photonuclear reactions, New Hampshire, August, 2006 (declined). - Two-photon exchange in electron scattering: hadronic picture, Invited talk at the 2005 Joint Jefferson Lab/Institute for Nuclear Theory Workshop on Precision ElectroWeak Interactions, Williamsburg, VA, August 15-17, 2005. - 18.
-Two-photon exchange physics: hadronic picture, Invited talk at the ECT Workshop on Two-Photon Physics, Trento, Italy, May 23-27, 2005. - 19.
-Recent developments in two-photon exchange physics, Invited plenary talk at the Fall meeting of the Division of Nuclear Physics of the American Physics Society, Chicago, October 2004. - 20.
-Two-photon exchange physics: hadronic picture, Invited talk at the ECT Workshop on Two-Photon Physics, Trento, Italy, May 23-27, 2005. - Two-photon exchange in electron scattering: hadronic picture, Invited talk at the 2005 Joint Jefferson Lab/Institute for Nuclear Theory Workshop on Precision ElectroWeak Interactions, Williamsburg, VA, Aug 15-17, 2005. - 22.
-Two-photon exchange and elastic electron-proton scattering, Invited talk at Workshop on Electron-Nucleus Scattering VIII, Elba, Italy, June 2004.
+P. D. Barnes et al., pg 336 (2006). - 12.
+Two-photon exchange physics: hadronic picture, Invited talk at the ECT Workshop on Hadron Electromagnetic Form Factors, Trento, Italy, May 12-23, 2008. - 13.
+Recent developments in two-photon exchange, Contributed talk at the 7th European Research Conference on Electromagnetic Interactions in Nucleons and Nuclei (EINN 2007), Milos, Greece, September, 2007. - 14.
+Two-photon exchange: hadronic picture, Invited talk at the 2007 Winter Nuclear and Particle Physics Conference, Banff, February 17, 2007. - 15.
+Two-photon exchange in electron scattering, Invited talk at the 2006 Gordon Conference on photonuclear reactions, New Hampshire, August, 2006 (declined). - 16.
+Two-photon exchange in electron scattering: hadronic picture, Invited talk at the 2005 Joint Jefferson Lab/Institute for Nuclear Theory Workshop on Precision ElectroWeak Interactions, Williamsburg, VA, August 15-17, 2005. - 17.
+Two-photon exchange physics: hadronic picture, Invited talk at the ECT Workshop on Two-Photon Physics, Trento, Italy, May 23-27, 2005. - 18.
+Recent developments in two-photon exchange physics, Invited plenary talk at the Fall meeting of the Division of Nuclear Physics of the American Physics Society, Chicago, October 2004. - 19.
+Two-photon exchange physics: hadronic picture, Invited talk at the ECT Workshop on Two-Photon Physics, Trento, Italy, May 23-27, 2005. - 20.
+Two-photon exchange in electron scattering: hadronic picture, Invited talk at the 2005 Joint Jefferson Lab/Institute for Nuclear Theory Workshop on Precision ElectroWeak Interactions, Williamsburg, VA, Aug 15-17, 2005.

+- 21. Two-photon exchange and elastic electron-proton scattering, Invited talk at Workshop on Electron-Nucleus Scattering VIII, Elba, Italy, June 2004. - 22.
+Two-photon exchange effects in electron-proton scattering, Colloquium at Argonne National Laboratory, April 2004.